-Corneal cross-linking can help to strengthen the cornea with the goal of slowing or eliminating this degeneration, preventing further damage to the eye, and preserving clear vision.
-There are two basic types of corneal cross-linking:
+Corneal Cross-Linking is a treatment that can help to strengthen the cornea with the goal of slowing or halting this degeneration of your cornea, preventing further damage to the eye, and preserving vision.
+There are two basic types of Corneal Cross-Linking:

-No matter the specific process, corneal cross-linking aims to more strongly link the weak fibers that bind together the collagen fibers of the cornea.
-It can also be combined with traditional procedures, such as specialty contact lenses, to help you see better and more comfortably.
+No matter the specific process, Corneal Cross-Linking aims to strengthen the weak fibers that bind together the collagen fibers of the cornea.
+It can also be combined with vision management treatments, such as speciality contact lenses, to help you see better and more comfortably.

-Before you schedule an appointment for treating Keratoconus with corneal cross-linking, your Optometrist will need to conduct a routine eye exam to assess your general health, measure the thickness of your corneas, and determine your eligibility for this cutting-edge treatment.
+Before you schedule an appointment for treating progressive Keratoconus with Corneal Cross-Linking, your Optometrist will need to conduct a routine eye exam to assess your general health, measure the thickness of your corneas, and determine your eligibility for this cutting-edge treatment.
 A short assessment known as corneal topography will examine the condition of the surface of your eyes.

-Most corneal cross-linking procedures take between one and two hours to complete, although the time varies depending on whether you are receiving the epithelium-off or epithelium-on version of the treatment.
 During this minimally invasive procedure, your eye doctor will apply liquid riboflavin drops to the surface of the eye.
-This is immediately followed by a carefully monitored ultraviolet light treatment, which helps to reduce corneal inflammation and thinning.
+This is immediately followed by a carefully monitored ultraviolet light treatment.
+This process works to stiffen the cornea by increasing the number of molecular bonds, or cross-links, in the collagen.

-After the procedure, your Optometrist will prescribe a topical antibiotic and anti-inflammatory drops to speed your recovery.
-They may also ask you to wear a bandage contact lens to protect your eyes.
+After the procedure, your optometrist will prescribe a topical antibiotic and anti-inflammatory drops to speed your recovery.
+They may also ask you to wear a protective contact lens to protect your eye.
 Although you may experience some irritation and itchiness in the next few weeks, your eye should fully heal within one week.

-Now that you understand the role that corneal cross-linking plays in treating Keratoconus, it’s time to schedule your eye exam.
-Dr. Leonard has earned a reputation as one of the San Fernando Valley’s most experienced and knowledgeable Keratoconus doctors.
-Our staff can perform a thorough eye exam and evaluate your eligibility for treating Keratoconus with corneal cross-linking.
-If you want to take advantage of this exciting new treatment, make a Keratoconus appointment online or call us today at 818-891-6711!
+Now that you have read our guide to treating progressive Keratoconus with Corneal Cross-Linking, it’s time to schedule your eye exam.
+Dr. Leonard, the founder and Clinical Director of the California Keratoconus Center (CKC) has earned a reputation as one of the country’s most experienced and knowledgeable Keratoconus specialists.
+All of the Keratoconus Doctors at the CKC staff can perform a thorough eye exam and evaluate your eligibility for treating Keratoconus with Corneal Cross-Linking.
+If you want to take advantage of this exciting new treatment, please call us today at 818-891-6711!